PdxCodeGuild/Full-Stack-Day-Class/practice/rain.md

 You will also have to slice out the date and daily total from each of those lists of strings.
 If there are any days with `-` for data, explicitly drop them from your dataset.

+Avoid using un-named "pairs" outside of dictionaries.
+If you need to group together individual instances of a date and a rainfall amount, use a named tuple.

 ## Advanced

 *   Find and print the day of the year with the most rain on average.